Microlearning gives employees the information they need, right when and where they need it most

-Microlearning is quick, accessible learning that offers your employees tidbits of information when they need it, where they need it.
+Microlearning is quick, accessible learning that offers your employees information when they need it, where they need it.
 What are the different types of microlearning that you can use for your employees to meet your training goals?

 What is microlearning?